nabto/nabto-push-demo/device/README.md

 make -j
 ./push_device_stub -d DEVICE_ID -k ENCRYPTION_KEY
 ```
-When the device stub is running, pres enter to trigger a push notification.
+When the device stub is running, press enter to trigger a push notification.
 This will send a push notification to all subscribed clients.
 Clients should subscribe as shown in the mobile apps on this repository.

 ## Implementation details